JinLi97/INFO6205_FinalProject/README.md

 # INFO6205_FinalProject

 This project is aimed at building an NBA Ranking System.
-You can know more details in "Project Report" file.
+Know more details in "Project Report.pdf" file.

 ## author
 Team leader: Jin Li